-- 60. A person who, with respect to an audit carried out Obstruction of an pursuant to section 40- - (a) knowingly makes any false or misleading statement, either orally or in writing to persons carrying out the audit; or - (b) otherwise obstructs or hinders the persons carrying out the audit in the conduct of their duties and functions, commits an offence.
+- 60. A person who, with respect to an audit carried out pursuant to section 40- - (a) knowingly makes any false or misleading statement, either orally or in writing to persons carrying out the audit; or - (b) otherwise obstructs or hinders the persons carrying out the audit in the conduct of their duties and functions, commits an offence.